-E-mail is a critical mechanism for communication at Pierce Mortuary Colleges and its email system and services is a privilege, not a right, and therefore must be used with respect and in accordance with the rules, regulations and policies of the college.
+E-mail is a critical mechanism for communication at Pierce Mortuary Colleges and its e-mail system and services is a privilege, not a right, and therefore must be used with respect and in accordance with the rules, regulations and policies of the college

-Official email communications are intended only to meet the academic and administrative needs of the college community.
-The college uses email as the official means of communication with faculty, staff, and students.
-Email communication may include policy announcements, schedule changes, emergency notifications, financial aid and billing data, college deadlines, important campus news, events and updates, and other information of a critical or timely nature.
-Students may not opt out from receiving a college email account or email communications.
+Official e-mail communications are intended only to meet the academic and administrative needs of the college community.
+The college uses e-mail as the official means of communication with faculty, staff, and students.
+E-mail communication may include policy announcements, schedule changes, emergency notifications, financial aid and billing data, college deadlines, important campus news, events and updates, and other information of a critical or timely nature.
+Students may not opt out from receiving a college e-mail account or e-mail communications the college and shall be used for legitimate instructional, administrative, research, public service and other approved purposes